Treefrog/Handbook/Manual/diversity.md

 ### Gender Discrimination vs. Recognition

 Although we do not discriminate on gender, we do expect (for reasons of cultural appropriateness and according to [sexual harassment](sexual harassment)) that different genders have different needs.
 For example, in bathroom usage.
-Recognizing genders is not discrimination.
+Matching plumbing to plumbing is not discrimination, it's plumbing.

 ### Recognizing Gender